 Talons - Talons are important tools for hunting and defense.
 Eagles kill their prey by penetrating its flesh with their talons.

 Eagles can open and close their talons at will.
 If an eagle is dragged into the water by a fish too large for the eagle to lift, it is because the eagle refuses to release it.
 In some cases this is due to hunger.

 | Status of the bald eagle - On June 28, 2007 the Department of Interior took the American bald eagle off the Federal List of Endangered and Threatened.
 Bald Eagle De-listing

 Bald eagles will still be protected Under the Bald and

 The number of nesting pairs in the lower 48 United States increased 10-fold, from less than 450 in the early 1960s, to more than 4,500 adult bald eagle nesting pairs in the 1990s.
 In the Southeast, for example, there were about 980 breeding pairs in 1993, up from about 400 in 1981.
 The largest concentrations were in the states of Florida and Louisiana.
-Today, the largest concentrations in the lower 48 are in FL, MN, and WI.
-U.S. Fish & Wildlife Service
+The most recent count of bald eagle nesting pairs in the lower 48 indicates MN, FL, and WI have the largest numbers.

 Estimated Number of Bald Eagle Breeding Pairs US Map (estimates 9,789).

 Lead exposure in bald eagles in the Upper Midwest